-- 1. Behavior Management Clinic (5 positions) - Qualified candidates for the Behavior Management Clinic (BMC) fellowship program will have received their doctoral degrees in School, Counseling, or Clinical Psychology and have successfully completed an APA-accredited internship program. - The Behavior Management Clinic provides outpatient treatment to families and community care providers serving children with common behavior problems, disruptive behavior disorders, and co-morbid disorders.
-The clinic serves children from 12 months through 12 years of age who present with externalizing and internalizing disorders (e.g., ADHD, disruptive behavior disorders, anxiety disorders, habit disorders, tics, depression, aggression, tantrums, social skills deficits, toileting concerns, sleep difficulties, and school-related issues) and varying functioning levels, including typically developing children as well as youngsters with mild cognitive, speech, and/or motor impairments. - Trainees are provided advanced training in empirically supported treatments such as, applied behavior analysis (ABA), family based behavioral therapy, behavioral parent training (e.g., Parent Child Interaction Therapy [PCIT]), cognitive-behavioral therapy (CBT), and habit-reversal therapy based on the needs of assigned cases.
+1. Behavior Management Clinic (5 positions)

+- Qualified candidates for the Behavior Management Clinic (BMC) fellowship program will have received their doctoral degrees in School, Counseling, or Clinical Psychology and have successfully completed an APA-accredited internship program, in addition to having experience proving empirically supported interventions to young children. - The Behavior Management Clinic provides outpatient treatment to families and community care providers serving children with common behavior problems, disruptive behavior disorders, and co-morbid diagnoses.
+The clinic serves children from 12 months through 12 years of age who present with externalizing and internalizing disorders (e.g., ADHD, disruptive behavior disorders, anxiety disorders, habit disorders, tics, depression, aggression, tantrums, social skills deficits, toileting concerns, sleep difficulties, and school-related issues) and varying functioning levels, including typically-developing children as well as youngsters with mild cognitive, speech, and/or motor impairments. - Trainees are provided advanced training in empirically supported treatments such as, applied behavior analysis (ABA), family based behavioral therapy, behavioral parent training (e.g., Parent Child Interaction Therapy [PCIT]), cognitive-behavioral therapy (CBT)), and habit-reversal therapy based on the needs of assigned cases.
 Fellows conduct initial assessments that include clinical interviews, parent questionnaires, and structured observations (e.g., synthesized contingency analysis, DPICS) intended to determine the function of problem behaviors and/or baseline parenting skills and child behaviors.
 Information gathered through the assessment process is used to collaboratively develop an individualized treatment plan designed to reduce problem behaviors and to increase adaptive skills.
 Ongoing data tracking is integral to the treatment approach in order to inform treatment direction and to verify outcomes.
 BMC has an interdisciplinary focus and draws heavily from behavioral/cognitive behavioral approaches to assessment and treatment, with treatment modality dictated by presenting concerns.
 Common treatment modalities may include behavioral parent training, individual therapy, and/or group therapy, as well as an emphasis on collaboration with a variety of community professionals.
+Treatment may be conducted through a combination of on-site or telehealth services.

-- BMC fellows are encouraged to choose a subspecialty focus for the year and are able to individualize their training experience depending on their specific training goals.
-Possible individualizations may include the following: - Supervising psychologists are certified Level 1 Trainers in PCIT, and postdoctoral fellows within the BMC are offered clinical and training opportunities to work towards PCIT certification during their fellowship year. - Fellows who seek to gain expertise working with the unique needs of military-connected families may have a site assignment that is located near a military installation and serves a large number of military-connected families.
-Additional training focused on meeting the needs of military-connected youth is also provided. - Fellows are also offered opportunities to participate in community outreach and clinic marketing efforts by providing presentations/trainings (e.g., daycares, schools, after-care programs, parent and professional groups, and medical staff) and attending local events/conferences. - Fellows may focus on recruiting and leading group therapy for parents and/or children. - Fellows may choose to focus on opportunities in building supervisory skills (e.g., peer supervision, trainings to doctoral interns or externs, etc.). - Fellows may obtain additional assessment experience through conducting brief ADHD diagnostic evaluations. - Fellows may participate in a research project over the course of the training year.
+- BMC fellows are encouraged to choose a subspecialty focus for the year and can individualize their training experience depending on their specific training goals.
+Possible individualizations may include the following: - Supervising psychologists are certified Within Agency Trainers in PCIT, and postdoctoral fellows within the BMC are offered clinical and training opportunities to receive PCIT certification during their fellowship year. - Fellows who seek to gain expertise working with the unique needs of militaryconnected families, may have a site assignment that is located near a military installation and serves a large number of military-connected families.
+Additional training focused on meeting the needs of military-connected youth is also provided. - Fellows are also offered opportunities to participate in community outreach and clinic marketing efforts by providing presentations/trainings (e.g., daycares, schools, after-care programs, parent and professional groups, and medical staff) and attending local events/conferences. - Fellows may focus on recruiting and leading group therapy for parents and/or children. - Fellows may choose to focus on opportunities in building supervisory skills (e.g., peer supervision, trainings to doctoral interns or externs, etc.).
+Certification in the parent-focused group, DOCS K-5 ADHD, can also be provided. - Fellows may obtain additional assessment experience through conducting brief ADHD diagnostic evaluations. - Fellows may participate in a research project over the course of the training year.